MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/availability-groups/alwayson-availability-databases-recovery-pending-suspect.md

 - Resolve any issues that are affecting the system and that might have contributed to the database failure.
 - Restore the replica to the availability group.

-To take these actions, connect to the new primary replica, and then run the `ALTER AVAILABILITY GROUP` SQL script to remove the replica that is hosting the failed availability database.
+To take these actions, connect to the new primary replica, and then run the `ALTER AVAILABILITY GROUP` SQL script to remove the replica that's hosting the failed availability database.
 To do this, follow these steps.

 These steps assume that the primary replica first hosts the damaged database.
 Therefore, a failover must first occur to transition the replica that's hosting the damaged database into a secondary role.

-1. Connect to the server that's running SQL Server and that is hosting the secondary replica.
+1. Connect to the server that's running SQL Server and that's hosting the secondary replica.
 2. Run the following SQL script:

     ```sql